AquaGamingPlays/username-lookup/README.md

 # Username Lookup
 Username lookup for Minecraft.

-This is plain HTML/CSS/JS, with a bit of added jQuery.
+This is plain HTML/CSS/JS, with a bit of added jQuery and Bootstrap.
 Everything is done on the client-side.
-All requests are passed through to our [gapple](https://api.gapple.pw) endpoints for CORS reasons but all goes through either [Ashcon's API](https://github.com/Electroid/mojang-api) or through the normal Mojang API.
+Most / all requests are passed through to our [gapple](https://api.gapple.pw) endpoints for CORS reasons but all goes through either [Ashcon's API](https://github.com/Electroid/mojang-api) or through the normal Mojang API.

 ### Future plans
 - Rewrite in Python (templating, Flask, fetch everything server-side)